Maurice White: Work with other artists

+Maurice also co-wrote a tune called "Eye to Eye", that eventually appeared on British soul singer Jaki Graham's 2018 album When a Woman Loves.

-Solo work
+Solo albums

 During 1985, White released a self titled solo album on Columbia.
 Robin Denselow of The Guardian called the album a "lush collection of self produced dance tracks, and the occasional ballad, with synths and drum programming immaculately in place, and the vocals as classy as ever".
 J.D.
 Considine of Musician also said the "Given his status as Earth, Wind & Fire's Shining Star, it comes as no surprise that White's first solo project sounds a lot like classic EW&F: tight, focused and punchy.
 But while White remembers to sink a hook into every verse and chorus, the emphasis here is on subtlety and sophistication as he works his way from R&B basics, from the studio mechanics of 'Switch on Your Radio' to the modified doo wop of 'Stand By Me', with a sense of craft that makes slickness irrelevant".

 The album rose to number 12 on the Billboard Top Soul Albums chart.
-Appearing upon the LP was a cover of Ben E. King's "Stand by Me", with a guest appearance by jazz saxophonist Gerald Albright.

-White's version of "Stand by Me" got to No. 6 on the Billboard Hot Soul Singles and No. 11 on the Billboard Adult Contemporary Songs chart.
+A cover of Ben E. King's "Stand by Me", feat. jazz saxophonist Gerald Albright got to No. 6 on the Billboard Hot Soul Singles and No. 11 on the Billboard Adult Contemporary Songs chart.

-Another song from the album called "I Need You" rose to No. 20 on the Billboard Adult Contemporary Songs chart and No. 30 on the Billboard Hot Soul Singles chart.
+Another single from the album called "I Need You" rose to No. 20 on the Billboard Adult Contemporary Songs chart and No. 30 on the Billboard Hot Soul Singles chart.

 In 2019, an album of previously unreleased recordings, titled Manifestation, was released.
 This album consists of selected tracks worked on by White and songwriter/producer Preston Glass over a period of nearly 30 years.

 Screen and stage

 White wrote and produced songs for the feature films Coming to America, A Low Down Dirty Shame, and Gatchaman OVA.
 He also composed music for the television series Life Is Wild.
-During 2006 he worked with Gregory Hines' brother, Maurice upon the Broadway play Hot Feet.
+During 2006 he worked with Gregory Hines' brother, Maurice on the Broadway play Hot Feet.
 White and Allee Willis also wrote several new songs for the play.

 In the movie BAADASSSSS!, the actor Khalil Kain portrayed a young Maurice White leading the early incarnation of Earth, Wind & Fire.
 Released at the 2004 Sundance Film Festival, the film was based on Melvin Van Peebles' struggles to film and distribute the movie Sweet Sweetback's Baadasssss Song.
 His son, Mario Van Peebles both directed the film and portrayed his father in the lead role.
-White also won an ASCAP Award as a composer of, "That's The Way Of The World", with it being a theme song of the sitcom Hearts Afire.
+White also won an ASCAP Award as a composer of "That's The Way Of The World", with it being a theme song of the sitcom Hearts Afire.